 Female Adults: 255-265mg a day

-Studies also suggest sufficient magnesium intake is linked to blood pressure management, increasing / maintaining brain function, helping with migraines and lack of magnesium may contribute to depression-like symptoms.
+Studies also suggest sufficient magnesium intake is linked to cardiovascular health, maintaining brain function, helping with migraines and lack of magnesium may contribute to symptoms of low mood.

 Magnesium is abundantly available in a number of foods.
 Some of these foods include: